The Crescent Hotel in the Ozark Mountain town of Eureka Springs is said to be the most haunted hotel in America!

 The new owners announced, “In five years, we pledge to have this ‘Grand Lady of The Ozarks’ back to where she was 100 years ago.”

 I suspect that the residents of Eureka Springs were skeptical of this claim.
-However, by 2002, after spending 5 million dollars in renovations the hotel had been fully restored and once again presided grandly over the town.
+However, by 2002, after spending 5 million dollars in renovations, the hotel had been fully restored and was once again presiding grandly over the town.

 Recent Chilling Discovery at the Crescent Hotel